tc39/proposal-smart-pipelines/readme.md

 </table>

 ## Alternative pipeline proposals
-There are several other alternative pipeline-operator proposals competing with the smart-pipeline Core Proposal.
-The Core Proposal is only one variant of the [first pipeline-operator proposal][] also championed by Ehrenberg; this variant is listed as [**Proposal 4: Smart Mix** in the pipe-proposal wiki][Pipeline Proposal 4].
-The variant resulted from [previous discussions in the previous pipeline-operator proposal][previous pipeline-placeholder discussions], discussions which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
+There are several other alternative pipe-operator proposals competing with the smart-pipeline Core Proposal.
+The Core Proposal is only one variant of the [first pipe-operator proposal][] also championed by Ehrenberg; this variant is listed as [**Proposal 4: Smart Mix** in the pipe-proposal wiki][Pipeline Proposal 4].
+The variant resulted from [previous discussions in the previous pipe-operator proposal][previous pipeline-placeholder discussions], discussions which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].

 All variants attempt to address the goals of [untangled flow][], [distinguishable punctuators][], [terse function calls][], and [human writability][].
-But the authors of this proposal believe that the smart pipeline operator may be the best choice among these competing proposals at fulfilling all the [goals][] listed above.
+But the authors of this proposal believe that the smart pipe operator may be the best choice among these competing proposals at fulfilling all the [goals][] listed above.

-Only the smart pipeline operator does not need to create unnecessary one-off arrow functions for non-function-call expressions, which better fulfills the goal of [zero runtime cost][].
-Only the smart pipeline operator has the [forward compatibility][] and [conceptual generality][] to support not only [terse unary function application][terse function calls] but also [terse N-ary function application][terse function calls], [terse expression application][terse
+Only the smart pipe operator does not need to create unnecessary one-off arrow functions for non-function-call expressions, which better fulfills the goal of [zero runtime cost][].
+Only the smart pipe operator has the [forward compatibility][] and [conceptual generality][] to support not only [terse unary function application][terse function calls] but also [terse N-ary function application][terse function calls], [terse expression application][terse